vechain/connex/doc/api.md

 ### Filter

 Filter event and transfer logs on the blockchain.
-Filter often works with `Connex.Thor.Account`, either creates a filter from a event or packs criteria and then assembles several criteria and sets to a filter.
+Filter often works with `Connex.Thor.Account`, either creates a filter from an event or packs criteria and then assembles several criteria and sets to a filter.
 But also there is a way of creating a filter and assembling criteria as per your need then apply it.

 **Parameters**